CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 Fresco of the Siege of Florence in 1530, by Giorgio Vasari in the Sala di Clemente VII in Palazzo Vecchio.
 The Imperial forces occupy the heights above the city (note the sprawling encampment along the bottom of the image).

-For all of its imaginative elaboration, Florence's Calcio Storico recalls a documented occurence.
+For all its imaginative elaboration, Florence's Calcio Storico recalls a documented occurence.

 A mythic graffito on the bridge over the railroad tracks at Campo di Marte, connecting the railway station with the stadium.
-The signature is in purple (Viola), the color of Fiorentina.
+The signature is in purple (Viola), the color of the present-day Florentine soccer team.
 (Photo Lyle Goldberg)

 "If destiny is against us, that's its problem!
 Florence Super-fans."

-Thumbing one's nose at fate still comes naturally to Florentines —especially supporters of regular (rather than historic) football, who cherish the vagaries of their perennially problematic home team.
+Thumbing one's nose at fate still comes naturally to Florentines —especially supporters of modern (rather than historic) football, who cherish the vagaries of their perennially problematic home team.

 This stately football match was presented in Piazza Santa Croce for the Wedding of Grand Prince Ferdinando de' Medici and Violante di Baviera in 1688 (from a special edition of Giovanni Bardi's Memorie del Calcio Fiorentino, first printed in 1580).